HasanC14/Islamic-Prayer-Time/README.md

 ## API

-The prayer times are fetched from the [Prayer Time API](https://api.example.com/prayer-times).
+The prayer times are fetched from the [Prayer Times API](https://rapidapi.com/meezaan/api/prayer-times/).

 ## License